What is Zithromax?

 How should I take Zithromax?

 Take Zithromax exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
-The dose and length of treatment with azithromycin may not be the same for every type of infection.
+The dose and length of treatment may not be the same for every type of infection.

 Shake the oral suspension (liquid) well just before you measure a dose.
 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Zithromax will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture and heat.
 Throw away any unused liquid medicine after 10 days.